 A contributory may apply to the Grand Court to determine any question arising in the voluntary winding up or with regard to the exercise of all or any of the powers which the court might exercise if the company were being wound up under the court’s supervision.

-Eligibility What are the eligibility criteria for initiating restructuring procedures?
+What are the eligibility criteria for initiating liquidation procedures?
 Are any entities explicitly barred from initiating such procedures?

 It is possible to implement informal work-outs in the Cayman Islands, provided that they are supported by the requisite stakeholders.

 However, the principal mechanism used to restructure a company’s liabilities is a scheme of arrangement between the company and its creditors or shareholders, or classes of creditors or shareholders, pursuant to Section 86 of the Companies Law.
 If a scheme is approved by more than 50% by number and 75% by value of those attending and voting in each class, and is subsequently approved by the court, it will bind all scheme participants (including any dissentient minority) and compromise their rights in accordance with the scheme terms.

 Schemes can be promoted by the management outside of any insolvency process, but they are commonly combined with the presentation of a winding-up petition and the appointment of provisional liquidators in order to obtain the benefit of an automatic stay of actions against the company while the scheme is undertaken.

 A scheme implemented during a provisional liquidation may still be promoted by the directors with the provisional liquidators merely having a supervisory role (in what are known as ‘light touch’ provisional liquidations), or the provisional liquidators can temporarily displace the directors in order to promote the scheme.
 If the scheme is approved by the court, typically:

 - the provisional liquidators will be discharged; and